A FERPA Guide for Faculty & Staff

 - provide anyone with student schedules or assist anyone other than College employees in finding a student on campus

 Keene State College provides secure web applications for students (Canvas and MyKSC) to view course specific information, semester grades and full academic record.
 Students should be routinely advised to use these tools to view personal information.

 Notification of grades via e-mail is not recommended as there can be no guarantee of confidentiality.

 Legitimate Educational Interest

-In accordance with FERPA, a school official has a legitimate educational interest if the official requires access to an education record in order to fulfill his/her professional responsibility.
+In accordance with FERPA, a school official has a legitimate educational interest if the official requires access to an education record in order to fulfill their professional responsibility.
 This includes such purposes as:

-- performing appropriate tasks that are specified in her/his position description or by a contract agreement
+- performing appropriate tasks that are specified in their position description or by a contract agreement

 - performing a task related to a student’s education;